-However, there may be several areas where adjustments could strengthen the incentive framework.
-Over the months to come, I hope that legislators and regulators will work together on the following agenda (some of these measures are elaborated by the report of the Commission on Clean Heat):
+However, there may be several areas where adjustments could strengthen the incentive framework (most of these measures are elaborated by the report of the Commission on Clean Heat):

 - Lower electric rates by shifting the funding source for electrification incentives from electric ratepayers to fossil fuel heat users — natural gas, heating oil, and propane customers; one approach to that shift could be a “Clean Heat Standard.”
 (Utilities could also be directed to explore equitable rate structures to support heat pump loads.)

-- Restructure Mass Save so that homeowners in municipal light districts can benefit from the incentives it offers.
+- Allow homeowners in municipal light districts to benefit from the incentives Mass Save offers.
 Municipal light districts often offer lower electric rates, improving the economics of heat pump conversions.
 Yet homes with propane, oil, or electric heat in municipal light districts are ineligible for Mass Save incentives.
 (In municipal light districts, the only homes that are eligible for Mass Save incentives are those that heat with natural gas, generally the homes with the worst economics for heat pumps.)
 This suggestion goes together with the previous suggestion.